wagtail/bakerydemo-nextjs/headless-userbar.md

 ### 2. Usage in pages

 The user bar component is imported and rendered in the relevant pages, such as the preview page.
 It can be conditionally hidden (e.g., when inside a preview panel) by passing a `hidden` prop.
+If the component is given a page ID in the `pageId` attribute, it will render the correct *Edit this page* and other page related userbar items.

 ### 3. Lazy-loading with dynamic import (optional)